-Following the latest government guidance, our buildings are now closed until 2 December.
+Following the latest government guidance, our buildings are currently closed.

 For events beyond this date, we've outlined what to expect from a visit to Sheffield Theatres below.